AdaCore/training_material/courses/ada_essentials/240_tasking/02-tasks.rst

     Result   : Some_Result_Type;
   begin
     loop
-      -- Step 1: Wait for a client to provide a new job. accept Get_Work (Data : in Some_Data_Type) do Job_Data := Data;
+      -- Step 1: Wait for a client to provide a new job accept Get_Work (Data : in Some_Data_Type) do Job_Data := Data;
       end Get_Work;